comp231-admin/lab5-interrupts-template/README.md

 When you move through adding the project files, you should see the screen shown in Fig. 1.
 It should be setup for *Exceptions*, which creates a short block at the beginning of the computer memory that holds the *interrupt vector*.
-These are the addresses of functions to jump to when the CPU receives an interrupt.\
+These are the addresses of functions to jump to when the CPU receives an interrupt.

 The sample program waits for a key to be pressed, which causes an interrupt to be sent to the CPU which calls the main interrupt handler, ` service_irq()`.
-This function then calls the key interrupt handler, (`key_isr()`), the function which turns on one of the LED lights.\ Your task for this part is to update the `key_isr()` code to write the number of the key that was pressed to the first seven-segment display.
-The first four seven-segment displays (SSD) are controlled by writing a single 32-bit value to the address `HEX3_HEX0_BASE`, the same as in previous labs.\ The four keys are numbered `KEY0, KEY1, KEY2,` and `KEY3`.
-Update your program to light up a zero on the SSD when `KEY0` is pressed, a one when `KEY1` is pressed, etc. You may use the helper functions in `util.s` to generate the SSD patterns.
+This function then calls the key interrupt handler, (`key_isr()`), the function which turns on one of the LED lights.

+Your task for this part is to update the `key_isr()` code to write the number of the key that was pressed to the first seven-segment display.
+The first four seven-segment displays (SSD) are controlled by writing a single 32-bit value to the address `HEX3_HEX0_BASE`, the same as in previous labs. *Each key must correspond to a distinct seven-segment display*.
+I.e. `KEY0` maps to `HEX0`, `KEY1 maps to `HEX1`, etc.

+The four keys are numbered `KEY0, KEY1, KEY2,` and `KEY3`.
+Update your
+program to light up a zero on the SSD when `KEY0` is pressed, a one when `KEY1` is pressed, etc. Each display digit should start off blank and the digit toggled on every keypress.
+E.g. If the `KEY0` is pressed once the display should go from blank to displaying a zero, if it is pressed again then it should go back to blank, toggling back and forth for each keypress.
+This same behavior should work for all four key buttons and their matching seven-segment displays.
+You may use the helper functions in `util.s` to generate the SSD patterns.

 # Part 2 - Timer Interrupts